VSH Bear Put Spread Strategy

 VSH (Vishay Intertechnology, Inc.), in the Technology sector, (Semiconductors industry), listed on NYSE.

-Vishay Intertechnology, Inc. manufactures and supplies discrete semiconductors and passive electronic components in Asia, Europe, and the Americas.
-It operates through six segments: Metal Oxide Semiconductor Field Effect Transistors (MOSFETs), Diodes, Optoelectronic Components, Resistors, Inductors, and Capacitors.
-The MOSFETs segment offers low- and medium-voltage TrenchFET MOSFETs, high-voltage planar MOSFETs, high voltage Super Junction MOSFETs, power integrated circuits, and integrated function power devices.
-The Diodes segment provides rectifiers, small signal diodes, protection diodes, thyristors/silicon-controlled rectifiers, and power modules.
-The Optoelectronic Components segment contains standard and customer specific optoelectronic components, such as infrared (IR) emitters and detectors, IR remote control receivers, optocouplers, solid-state relays, optical sensors, light-emitting diodes, 7-segment displays, and IR data transceiver modules.
-The Resistors segment offers resistors, which are basic components used in various forms of electronic circuitry to adjust and regulate levels of voltage and current.
+Vishay Intertechnology, Inc. is a global manufacturer and supplier of discrete semiconductors and passive electronic components, serving customers across Asia, Europe, and the Americas.
+The company organizes its operations across six primary segments: Metal Oxide Semiconductor Field Effect Transistors (MOSFETs), Diodes, Optoelectronic Components, Resistors, Inductors, and Capacitors.
+The MOSFETs division offers a variety of products, including low- and medium-voltage TrenchFET MOSFETs, high-voltage planar MOSFETs, high-voltage Super Junction MOSFETs, along with power integrated circuits and integrated function power devices.
+Its Diodes segment provides rectifiers, small signal diodes, protection diodes, thyristors (also known as silicon-controlled rectifiers), and power modules.
+The Optoelectronic Components unit features a range of standard and custom-designed products such as infrared (IR) emitters and detectors, IR remote control receivers, optocouplers, solid-state relays, optical sensors, light-emitting diodes (LEDs), 7-segment displays, and IR data transceiver modules.
+The Resistors segment delivers fundamental electronic components that are essential for adjusting and regulating voltage and current levels within diverse electronic circuitry.

 What is a bear put spread on VSH?